Medication Therapy Management (MTM) Program

 - Chronic Heart Failure

-3. You reach $4,044 in yearly prescription drug costs paid by you and the plan.
+3. You reach $4,044 in yearly prescription drug costs paid by you and the plan in 2019 or you reach $4,255 in yearly prescription drug costs paid by you and the plan in 2020.

 Your participation is voluntary, and does not affect your coverage.
-This program is free of charge and is open only to those who are invited to participate.
-The MTM program is not considered a benefit for all members.
+This program is no cost to you and is open only to those who are invited to participate.
+The program is not a benefit for all plan members.

 - Prescription drugs